vocol/vocol/README.md

 cd newFolder
 git clone https://github.com/vocol/vocol.git
 ```
-3. Give the required command-line permission on the new directory, again it is the "newFolder" directory here.
+3. Give the required execution permissions cmd on the new directory, again, the "newFolder" is assumed here.
 ```
 chmod u+x  .
 ```
-4. Enter in "VoCol" folder and clear old data if any is exsit:
+4. Enter inside "VoCol" folder and clear old saved data if any is exsit:
 ```
 cd vocol
 ./helper/scripts/resetApp.sh
 ```
 5. To install the dependent packages, first, let's start with [Turtle validator](https://github.com/IDLabResearch/TurtleValidator): this package is also needed to run the VoCol app.
-If you have the [NPM](https://www.npmjs.com/get-npm) package manager installed, then the following command-line should be given for installing this package:
+If you have the [NPM](https://www.npmjs.com/get-npm) package manager installed, then the following cmd should be given for installing this package:
 ```
 sudo npm install -g turtle-validator
 ````
-6. Then, install other packages listed in "package.json" with the following command-in.
+6. Then, install other packages listed in "package.json"
 ```
 sudo npm install
 ```